Concerned about coronavirus?

 We would urge older people to follow guidance issued by NHS Scotland and the Scottish Government.

-Scotland, like the rest of the UK, is now essentially under lockdown.
-This means that everyone now needs to stay at home, whether they are experiencing symptoms of Coronavirus or not.
+Scotland, like the rest of the UK, is now essentially under lockdown, although we starting to see certain restrictions lifted.
+This means that everyone now needs to reduce contact with others, whether they are experiencing symptoms of Coronavirus or not.

 This will be an anxious time for many people, and will require people to make big changes to the way they live their day to day life.
 But following the advice of experts gives us the best chance to fight this outbreak.